Naw Phaw Eh Htar: Career

-Beginning as a model

-She was picked the "Queen" (beauty queen) as a freshman at the university.
-Since then on, she had her chances to participate in opportunities that came her way, fueling her dream of building a career in the glamorous world of entertainment.
-After she graduated, she took part in many productions of music videos, photo shoots, wedding fairs as well as act in an educational web series meant for youths.
-She was selected brand model for SAI Cosmetix by Sai Sai Kham Leng.
-Her hard work as a model and acting in commercials was noticed by the film industry and soon, film casting offers came rolling in.
+She was crowned campus beauty queen during her freshman year at the university.
+Since then, she has seized every opportunity that came her way, nurturing her dream of pursuing a career in the entertainment industry.
+Following her graduation, she participated in numerous music video productions, photo shoots, and wedding fairs.
+Additionally, she acted in an educational web series targeted at youth.
+She was chosen as the brand model for SAI Cosmetix by Sai Sai Kham Leng.
+Her dedication to modeling and acting in commercials caught the attention of the film industry, leading to a stream of casting offers.